agasthik/networth-tracker/README.md

 ---

 **⚠️ Important Security Note**: This application is designed for personal use on trusted computers.
-Always use strong master passwords and keep regular backups of your data.
+Always use strong master passwords (12+ characters) and keep regular encrypted backups of your data.